Existence results for Isaacs equations with local conditions and related semilinear Cauchy problems: Introduction

+with the terminal condition $u(x,T)=0$, where $D \subset \mathbb{R}^{k}$ and $\Gamma \subset \mathbb{R}^{l}$ are fixed compact sets.
+In stochastic control context, the existence of a classical solution is often crucial to determine the optimal control/saddle point and helpful to establish a convergence rate for numerical methods.
+To explore this topic more, it is worth to read Dupuis and James \cite{Dupuis}.

-Such equations are very popular in the stochastic game theory and have gained a lot of attraction recently in the robust stochastic optimal control, where they are used to solve optimization problems with the model ambiguity (or the model misspecification).
-The existence of classical solution is often crucial for determining optimal control/saddle point and to apply numerical methods to solve \eqref{equationL1}.
-For financial applications of the model ambiguity see for example Branger et al. \cite{B}, Hansen et al.\cite{hansen}, Hernandez and Schied \cite{Schied4}, Maenhout \cite{maenhout}, Schied \cite{Schied3}, Tevzadze et al. \cite{tevzadze}, Zawisza \cite{Zawisza2} and references therein.
-For a discussion concerning the robust control in environmental economics see Roseta-Palma \cite{x2}, Jasso-Fuentes and Lopez-Barrientos \cite{jasso2}, Xepapadeas \cite{x}.
-In fact they formulate problems in the infinite time horizon setting, but there is no problem in reformulating it in a fixed time framework.
-Equation \eqref{equationL1} might be also used as the first step in solving ergodic control problems: for the risk sensitive optimization see Fleming and McEneaney \cite{mcefle} and Zawisza \cite{zawisza} for the consumption - investment problem.
+Equation \eqref{equationL1} is very popular in stochastic game theory and has gained a lot of attention recently in robust stochastic optimal control, where it is used to solve optimization problems with model ambiguity (or model misspecification).
+For financial aspects of model ambiguity see for example Hern\'{a}ndez-Hern\'{a}ndez and Schied \cite{Schied4}, Schied \cite{Schied3}, Tevzadze et al. \cite{tevzadze}, Zawisza \cite{Zawisza2} and references therein.
+For a discussion concerning robust control in environmental economics see Xepapadeas \cite{x}, Jasso-Fuentes and L\'{o}pez--Barrientos \cite{jasso2} or L\'{o}pez- Barrientos et al. \cite{jaso}.
+In fact they formulate problems in the infinite time horizon setting, but there is no problem in rewriting it in the fixed time framework.
+The latter work provides general existence results for classical solutions to the associated elliptic Isaacs equations.

+Moreover, equation \eqref{equationL1} might be used as well as the first step of solving ergodic control problems: for the risk sensitive optimization see Fleming and McEneaney \cite{mcefle} and Zawisza \cite{zawisza} for the consumption - investment problem.

+Equation \eqref{pierwsze} can be used not only to solve Isaacs equation, but also to other non-standard control problems.
+In finance, it can be applied to solve recursive utility problems, for example these considered by Kraft et al. \cite{Kraft}.
+We would like to lay the emphasis on the stochastic control problems with state dependent bounds for the control set.
+At the end of the second section we will present some particular optimal dividend problem linked to this issue.

+Apart from stochastic control applications, our paper has some useful applications in other fields.
+First of all, for the last few decades, many researchers have investigated the theory of parabolic equations with unbounded coefficients.
+For the recent contribution in this field see Kunze et al. \cite{Kunze}, Angiuli and Lunardi \cite{Angiuli} and the survey paper of Lorenzi \cite{Lorenzi}.
+Our Theorem \ref{main} provides some new existence results in this area.